 Each academy has its own entrance stipulations.
 Acceptance will require your student to:

-- score high on a physical fitness test, and
+- Score high on a physical fitness test.

 Finally, it’s important to keep in mind that the academies require students to have congressional or presidential appointments in order to be admitted.
 You can begin this process by contacting your US congressperson or senators.